-Masking is the process of applying a temporary film, boot, tape or plug to designated assembly components, preventing them from being coated.
-While the masking process is essential for any conventional coatings such as acrylics, epoxies, urethanes, and silicones, Parylene has unique qualities that create a need to ensure that masking is done right.
+Masking is applying a temporary film, boot, tape, or plug to designated assembly components, preventing them from being coated.
+While the masking process is essential for conventional coatings such as acrylics, epoxies, urethanes, and silicones, Parylene has unique qualities that create a need to ensure that masking is done right.

 Quick Introduction to Parylene Masking Techniques